Unsub Extender: a Python-based web application for visualizing Unsub data: Functionality

 \subsection{Instant Fill Percentage}

 The Instant Fill percentage (IF\%) is an advanced measure of how much value a journal's current year subscription actually holds.
-Unsub refers to this important IF\% in passing, but it is not explicitly calculated and provided to the user in the exported \texttt{.csv} file.
-An example of Unsub's use can be seen earlier in Figure \ref{fig:unsub_graph}, where it shows a 95\% Instant Fulfillment (``Access") rate even with the decision to cancel 25\% of the journals in the package at a savings of \$450,000.
+Unsub refers to this important IF\% in passing, but it is not explicitly calculated or provided to the user in the exported \texttt{.csv} file.
+An example of Unsub's use can be seen earlier in Figure \ref{fig:unsub_graph}, where it shows a total 94.9\% ``Access" rate even with the decision to cut 25\% of the journals in the package for a savings of \$459,000.
+The IF\% measures how much a current year's subscription to each individual journal contributes toward the blue ``Subscription" bar as part of the total Access rate.

-Some portion of researcher demand can still be met even without a current subscription to that particular title.
-IF\% takes this into account by considering other routes of access such as Open Access availability or backfile access to older issues of that journal the library purchased in previous years.
+Some portion of researcher demand will still be met even without a current subscription to a particular title.
+IF\% takes this into account by considering other routes of access to that journal's material, such as Open Access availability or backfile access to older issues the library purchased in previous years.
 If demand for a journal can be satisfied by Open copies or through older years' material, a current year's subscription is less cost-effective.
-In other words, IF\% is a measure of how much usage can \emph{only} be met by having a current subscription and how much each individual journal contributes to the current year's usage of the package as a whole.
+In other words, IF\% measures how much of a journal's usage can \emph{only} be met by having a current subscription and how much each individual journal contributes to the current year's usage of the overall package as a whole.

-Unsub Extender calculates the IF\% for each journal individually to see which titles contribute most to the overall package-level IF\% rate.
+Unsub Extender calculates the IF\% for each journal individually to see which titles rely on an active subscription to fill their demand and contribute to the overall Access rate.
 To calculate Instant Fill percentage for a given Journal A, we first find the percentage of that journal's usage which requires a current year subscription (Equation \ref{eq:currentyear}).
 Once the current year's usage for Journal A is found, it is divided by the $total\_weighted\_usage$, the sum of all journals' Weighted Usage in the package (Equation \ref{eq:IF}):